What is the Pemulwuy Project?

 - What is Pemulwuy?

-Pemulwuy will be a vibrant community with affordable Aboriginal housing, businesses and community facilities.
+Pemulwuy will be a vibrant community with affordable housing, businesses and community facilities.

-Pemulwuy will breathe new life into the Block, and restore a strong and healthy Indigenous community to Redfern with an emphasis on cultural values, spirituality and employment.
+Pemulwuy will breathe new life into the Block, and restore a strong and healthy Aboriginal and Torres Strait Islander community to Redfern with an emphasis on cultural values, spirituality and employment.

 We want our community to come together to realise this vision – we are stronger together.